tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 The target market for "overclocked" chips is actually not enterprises.
 The tradeoffs, risks, and additional costs with overclocking every processor is generally not worth it for most companies.
 Overclocked chips seemed to be more targetted towards the "enthusiast" market.

 ##### Mining Cards
 The Nvidia GTX 1060 and the Nvidia P106-100 seem to be different cards - one is for gaming while the other is for mining cryptocurrencies.
 The P106 had drivers locked, and their was no physical output to put in a cable.
 [Hacking the 106 drivers and finding hardware workarounds indicated that they could perform similarly to the GTX 1060!](https://youtu.be/TY4s35uULg4).
-Nvidia locked down the features of a traditional "gaming" card and marketed it towards miners (who are sensitive to their mining returns).
+Nvidia locked down the features of a traditional "gaming" card and marketed it towards miners (who want the lowest price possible to maximize their mining returns).
 To prevent gamers from buying a cheaper GTX 1060, Nvidia locked down the features that could make this card play video games.

 ### Software
 "Information Rules: A Strategic Guide to the Network Economy" notes that software products face a massive, development cost, but can distribute licenses for (almost) free!
 Unfortunately, the book was written in an era of proprietary software dominance.
 The book may seem old with respect to how frequently the software landscape changes: introduction of new development frameworks (Scrum, Agile, Waterfall, etc), new monetization schemes (SAAS), or the introduction of open-source software.
 Despite the changes, the strategies they describe are still practical and exist today.